0chain/0chain/docs/unit-tests.md

 As we autogenerate these mock object, we avoid keeping them under version control.
 Instead, we generate them when we run unit tests during continuous integration.
-Developers can generate them using the `make mockery`
+Developers can generate them using the `make build-mocks`

 To take advantage of autogenerating these `mocks` developers will need to install `vektra mockery` on their machines with `go get github.com/vektra/mockery/v2/.../` or otherwise